 What are the Benefits of Ayurveda

 The next question for the leaner is what are the benefits of Ayurveda?
-Basically ayurveda is the yogic system of medicines.
-It uses the practices as well as the principles of yoga that was initially used for meditation and physical refinements gradually leading to spiritual development of people.
-The induction of ayurveda in yoga can help extend these processes to the realm of healthcare as well as treatment of diseases.
+Basically, Ayurveda is the yogic system of medicines.
+It uses the practices as well as the principles of yoga that was initially used for meditation and physical refinements gradually leading to the spiritual development of people.
+The induction of Ayurveda in yoga can help extend these processes to the realm of healthcare as well as treatment of diseases.

 Ayurveda help in Yoga

-Ayurveda can help in yoga by expanding the healing powers of yoga considerably with the induction of principles inherent in ayurveda.
+Ayurveda can help in yoga by expanding the healing powers of yoga considerably with the induction of principles inherent in Ayurveda.
 Traditional yoga is primarily the system of meditation and the ultimate aim of the practice of the art is aimed at reaching the stage of Samadhi that is the state of complete mental peace.
-Teachers taking training in the leading auyrveda yoga school in Rishikesh in India learns how to help ayurveda help in yoga thus making it the complete process of healing through yoga and ayurveda.
-For example; in both ayurveda and yoga meditation is the core principle but when the two are combined together because of combination of yoga and ayurveda it can create amazing results for the practitioners.
+Teachers taking training in the leading Ayurveda yoga school in Rishikesh in India learns how to help Ayurveda help in yoga thus making it the complete process of healing through yoga and Ayurveda.
+For example; in both Ayurveda and yoga meditation is the core principle but when the two are combined together because of the combination of yoga and Ayurveda it can create amazing results for the practitioners.
 On their part the learners become apt teacher disseminating the knowledge to the students taking training for them.